alicekellings/Sidebuzcom/src/content/blog/3-simple-reasons-why-working-remotely-can-increase-your-productivity.md

 The current world of work needs professional figures who are able to combine creative thinking and technology, in different but increasingly interconnected sectors.

-In January 2016, the World Economic Forum published a report entitled “The Future of Jobs and Skills” presenting the skills that, from now until 2020, will become indispensable in the world of work.
+In January 2016, the World Economic Forum published a report entitled “The Future of Jobs and Skills�?presenting the skills that, from now until 2020, will become indispensable in the world of work.

 In the first three places, you can find: complex problem solving (ability to act autonomously to solve problems), critical thinking and creativity.